Exacting vineyard practices and informed cellar decisions enhance Sonoma County boutique operation’s wines.

 What might seem like a bombast of French oak (66% new, 34% once-used barrels, for 26 months) lends power and firmness to this Cabernet Sauvignon–heavy (89%, plus 10% Cab Franc and 1% Merlot) Bordeaux-style blend that reminds this old-timer of 1970s Napa Cabs.
 Concentrated flavors and grippy tannins courtesy of predominantly hillside fruit (62% from the Nuns Canyon Vineyard, elevation 1,300 to 1,700 feet, versus 38% from Hamel Family Ranch on the Sonoma Valley floor) grab instant attention, but the impression that lingers is one of balance.
 This is all the more true as this red opens up; though the tannins still registered on day two, the wine had softened, an indication that it’ll likely age gracefully.

 2014 Hamel Family Ranch

-I’ve got nothing against blending other grapes into Cab but always appreciate a 100% Cabernet Sauvignon like this one that seems wholly complete.
-I can’t imagine how adding blending in other varietals could improve it.
-The wine aged in 100% new French oak, an approach the winemaker hints he might not take these days.
-The interplay between the flavors imparted by the fruit and valley-floor soils are a delight to ponder.
+I’ve got nothing against blending other grapes into Cab but always appreciate a 100% Cabernet Sauvignon like this one that seems wholly complete—I can’t imagine how blending in other varietals could improve it.
+The wine was aged in 100% new French oak, an approach the winemaker hints he might not take these days.
+The interplay between the flavors imparted by the fruit and valley-floor soils was a delight to ponder.